murilommen/meli-api/README.md

 ```bash
 $ python3 main.py
 ```
-And then your terminal will show that an application is running on
+And then, your terminal will show that an application is running on [localhost:8000/](localhost:8000/).
+Navigate through the operations on the `/docs` page and you can get started. :rocket:

 ## Further Improvements
+- [ ] Deploy to a real-world database, such as Postrgres, MySQL, etc.
 - [ ] Dockerize application
-- [ ] Deploy application
-- [ ] Fill in README
-- [ ] Hide sensitive variables
+- [ ] Improve CRUD operations
+- [ ] Make an authorization step to use the API with JWT and OAuth2